cbeneke/beneke.cc-content/pages/02.blog/01.path-to-kubernetes-nextcloud/item.md

 To begin with I want to give you a short overview of the services I have to migrate:

-* a nextCloud instance with about 100GiB of data
+* a nextcloud instance with about 100GiB of data
 * a mailserver
 * this blog
 * some static websites